boutroslab/cld_docker/README.md

 **Command-Line-Start:**

-Simply install docker to the point that docker run hello-world runs successfully and use cld as described below e.g:
+Install docker to the point that docker run hello-world runs successfully and use cld as described below e.g:

 docker run -v ~/Desktop:/data boutroslab/cld_docker --help